Agastache is a plant that boasts many assets. Its appeal lies in its foliage, flowers and therapeutic properties.

 - Once it has set root and has settled in properly, agastache will go to seed and re-seed itself and will ultimately form a nice flowery cover along the ground.

 You can propagate agastache in spring or fall through crown division.
+This ensures that new plants will resemble the initial mother plant.

 If growing it in pots, don’t wait for the soil to be completely dry before watering again; simply water often but in moderate amounts.